domschl/HuggingFaceGuidedTourForMac/README.md

 conda init zsh
 ```

 This will modify your `.zshrc` with the conda environment initialization.
+You will need to restart your terminal to activate the changes.

 If you do not want the conda environment to be activated by default, use: